RyanRTJJ/ryan-rtjj.github.io/_posts/2025-11-04-llm-arithmetic.md

 For this next section, I don't want to just focus on any one given value of `a`.
 I want to **traverse a sample sequence of `a` values** (each `a` value still has all `b` values from `[0, 113)`; that's how we have 113 points to make up each pattern) and **animate how these petal shapes change** as `a` increases, and how they **still sum to a circle**, and **how the circle moves around.** The punchline for this section is that the petal shapes **always** recombine to form a circle, and not that the circle is panning around.

-**Note:** turns out, the panning around of circles is a misleading way to understand how the circles vary as `a` increases.
-For each of these circles, there exists another 2D subspace where the petals combine differently to still give a circle, but a circle that **rotates**, and this rotating circle is the key to modulo arithmetic computation.
-Because the discovery of this hidden 2D subspace is somewhat involved, I'll explain this more in Section 9.
+**Note:** turns out, the panning around of circles is an important thing to understand, but gives an incomplete picture of how the circles vary as `a` increases.
+For each of these circles, there exists other subspaces where the petals combine differently to still give a circle, but a circle that **rotates**, and this rotating circle is the key to modulo arithmetic computation.
+Because the discovery of this hidden subspace is somewhat involved, I'll explain this more in Section 9.
+You will see in [Section 9.6](#96-what-created-the-rotational-component) that there is some combination of the patterns in the "panning space" (visualized here) and the hidden rotational space that gives rise to the final rotational circles that are used by $W_U$ to perform the read-out of the correct answer.

 ## 4 Hz Circle